 To see the full article online, please click here.
 (Please scroll to fourth letter down.)

 To visit PA's government pages, please click here.

-To visit PA's pages on future of healthcare, please click here and the healthcare pages, click here.
+To visit PA's healthcare pages, click here.

 To read Stephen's previous letter in The Independent Jan 2011, please click here.